RenderKit/embree/doc/src/api/rtcSetGeometryTransformQuaternion.md

 a turning wheel).

 For more information about the decomposition see [RTCQuaternionDecomposition].
+The quaternion given in the `RTCQuaternionDecomposition` struct will be normalized internally.

 For correct results, the transformation matrices for all time steps must be set either using `rtcSetGeometryTransform` or